Faith on account of empirical evidence is knowledge but

 principle of truth.

-empirical evidence, for the criterion of empirical evidence can
+evidence, for the criterion of empirical evidence can only apply to

-it was, is and/or will be.
-Especially a fundamental normative
+the world as it was, is and/or will be.

-belief in the absence of empirical evidence (but --so one may
+principles, is always belief in the absence of empirical evidence (but

-argue-- so is a fundamental factual belief too from the
+—one may argue— so is a fundamental factual belief too from

-normative views which, in addition, require their own empirical
+It is particular normative views which, in addition, require their own

 itself cannot be proved or refuted by empirical evidence.
 On